 I also love the header on my site, but I must admit I fairly computer illiterate.
 It was created for me Colin James Tuttle, graphic designer extraordinaire.
 If you are looking for someone to help you out with your own blog or website, give him a shout!

 What do you eat?
 Are there any foods you avoid?

 A couple of years ago I become a vegetarian and I often flip flop back and forth between being a hardcore vegan (no animal products at all) and a more relaxed pescatarian (meaning I will include fish in my diet).
 However, I know that eating style is not for everyone and I believe a healthy diet can include animal products or not.
-Besides that dietary restriction, I just aim to eat a good amount of fruits and vegetables each day and choose whole grains whenever possible.
-Some of my favorite foods are: peanut butter, broccoli, oatmeal, lentils, and vegan pizzas topped with lots of veggies!
+Besides that dietary restriction, I just aim to eat a good amount of fruits and vegetables each day and adequately balance my macronutrient intake.
+Some of my favorite foods are: peanut butter, green bell peppers, oatmeal, salmon, and vegan pizzas topped with lots of veggies!
 However, I certainly do not eat “perfect” all of the time – whatever that means anyway - and my sweet tooth loves ice cream and cookies!
 I encourage you to find an eating pattern that works for you and allows you to incorporate the foods you love because we are all different and thus there is not one diet we should all be following!

 Are you available to provide product reviews?

 If you would like me to potentially sample and provide a review of a food or fitness-related product please contact me at email@example.com.
 Decisions to review products will be done on a case-by-case basis, since I will not recommend anything to readers that could be potentially harmful or that I do not fully support.

 If you have any other questions, feel free to ask in the comment section below or e-mail me at firstname.lastname@example.org